liqotech/liqo/docs/pages/User/Post-Install/discovery.md

 ### Enable and Disable the discovery on LAN

 The discovery on LAN can be enabled and disabled updating the flags in the ClusterConfig CR.
+Lan Discovery can be disabled to avoid unwanted peering with neighbors.

-You can patch these flags enabling it with:
+You can enable discovery, by patching:
 ```bash
 kubectl patch clusterconfigs liqo-configuration \
   --patch '{"spec":{"discoveryConfig":{"enableDiscovery": true, "enableAdvertisement": true}}}' \